conmas/site/_posts/2015-08-17-apple-music-design-broken.md

 title: "Apple Music’s design is broken—here’s how Apple is fixing it"
 author: Connor Mason
 date: 2015-08-17

-status: #republish
 ---

 ![](https://wp.punchkick.com/wp-content/uploads/2015/08/apple-music-multiple-devices.png)

-# Apple Music’s design is broken—here’s how Apple is fixing it

 > This post was originally published on [punchkick.com](https://www.punchkick.com/blog/2015/08/17/apple-musics-ux-design-is-broken-heres-how-apple-is-fixing-it).